The Guide for Best Identity Theft Protection

 Freezing your credit is also an effective option as the best identity theft protection.
 Since thieves often use your stolen data to open new credit, you may prevent them beforehand by freezing your credit and disabling any further credit openings by doing so, which makes it easy to survive.

-How will I know if my identity is stolen?
+How will I know if there is leak?

-Normally, it is not very easy to realize when your identity is stolen since no one considers this not even as a situation that can find them as even the identity theft definition is not known by most people.
-However, in case of major identity theft, or extreme cases such as impersonation, the Interior Ministry of your country is likely to inform you on the matter and enable you to survive it with minimal cost.
+Normally, it is not very easy to realize when your identity is in someone else’s hands.
+Since no one considers this not even as a situation that can find them as even the identity theft definition is not a widespread knowledge.
+However, in case of major personal data theft, or extreme cases such as impersonation, the Interior Ministry of your country is likely to inform you on the matter and enable you to survive it with minimal cost.
 Other than that, any suspicious activity on your bank account or notification on insurances or debts that you are unfamiliar with can be a sign of identity theft.

 She is a content-creator of ProjectCubicle.
 She keeps you updated on the latest developments in AI, cryptocurrencies, data science, and more.
 She lives in Istanbul, Turkey.
 She is a graduate of Boğaziçi University’s Political Science and International Relations department.
 She had her Masters’ Degree at Boğaziçi Univerity’s Social Policy department.
 She is an enthusiast of the tech world with an endless passion for writing on related topics.